lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 The initial view shows the messages between you and a chosen person.
 You choose the desired person in the **Group** view (swipe to the left).

+To copy a message to the clipboard, simply press-and-hold it.

 Group
 -----